victor-nuzhniy/nimble/README.md

        docker-compose build --no-cache
        docker-compose up

+### Redis
+1. We will use a celery that's in turn uses Redis.
+    To start a Redis server on port 6379, run the following command: docker run -p 6379:6379 -d redis:5

 ### Performing tests

 For testing application there is need to use pytest and it's plugings.